neon-bindings/website/docs/functions.md

 ## This

 In order to call methods on `cx.this`, it must be downcasted to a `JsObject`.
-For more on [type checking section](type-checking.md#downcasting) for more details

 ```rust
 pub fn require_object_this(mut cx: FunctionContext) -> JsResult<JsUndefined> {